aster2709/solidity-interview-questions/README.md

   - Whats is the purpose for each?
 - What is a fallback function?
 - What is variable default visibility `uint a;`
-- What frameworks have you used?
+- What frameworks have you used for solidity smart contracts?
+- Have you heard about `openzeppelin`

 [Base 2]